-FHA will insure these loans up to $636,000 in more expensive areas.
-So you can buy a home with an FHA mortgage with only 3.5% down in more expensive areas.
+FHA will insure these low down payment mortgages up to $636,000 in more expensive areas.
+So you can buy a home with an FHA loan with only 3.5% down in more expensive areas.

-In some states, people are getting approved for home buying grants with FHA financing so it turns into a zero down mortgage in many instances.
+In some states, people are getting approved for home buying grants with FHA financing so it turns into a no down payment mortgage in many instances.

 The Reality of Zero Down Loan Programs

 There are fewer no down-payment home loans today than a decade ago.
-The mortgage crash required many lenders to increase their lending standards.
+The financial crash required of 2008 many mortgage lenders to increase their lending standards.
 This meant requiring some down payments for home loans.
-But if you can qualify for a VA or USDA loan, or can get gift funds for an FHA mortgage, you still may be able to get a zero down house loan today.
+But if you can qualify for a VA or USDA loan, or can get gift funds for an FHA mortgage, you still may be able to get zero down home loans for first time buyers today.